Skip to main content

 Evernote in 2025 is in an awkward position.
 The core product (web clipping, PDF annotation, OCR search) still works well, there is a reason it has hundreds of millions of historical users.
 But the pricing changes under Bending Spoons ownership pushed many long-time users to Notion, Obsidian, or Apple Notes.

-Strengths.
-Best web clipper of any note app.
-Strong PDF annotation.
-OCR makes scanned documents searchable.
+Strengths: the best web clipper of any note app, strong PDF annotation, and OCR that makes scanned documents searchable.

-Limitations.
-Pricing has roughly tripled from 2020 levels.
-Free tier is heavily restricted.
-Active user base shrinking.
+Limitations: pricing has roughly tripled from 2020 levels, the free tier is heavily restricted, and the active user base is shrinking.

 Pricing: Free tier (1 device, 50 notes), Personal $14.99/month, Professional $17.99/month.